Updated: Aug 2023

 Why reinvent the wheel by creating more content when we have a library of information at our fingertips in the digital world?

-Save yourself time (and your sanity) by adopting a curation model of finding the best stuff out there to share with your people.
+Save yourself time (and your sanity) by adopting a curation model of finding the best stuff to share with people vs building.

 Some of the top organisations and leaders in their fields share their knowledge for free.
 Most of us will consume this content in our spare time through social media.
-So, why don’t we make better use of it in the workplace and share the right content with people?
+So, why don’t we make better use of it in the workplace?

 You need to understand your audience, their problems, and the type of content that will connect with them.